dunivint/dunivint.github.io/CV.md

 * Taylor K Dunivin and Ashley Shade.
 Antibiotic resistance genes over a long-term thermal stressor. _In review_ for EDAR conference proceedings special issue of FEMS Microbiology Ecology.

 * Taylor K. Dunivin, Justine Miller, Ashley Shade.
-The diversity of microbial arsenic resistance mechanisms from soil impacted by an ongoing coalmine fire. _In review_.
+The diversity of microbial arsenic resistance mechanisms from soil impacted by an ongoing coalmine fire. _In press_.

 * Hye Jin Hwang, Peter Dornbos, Michelle Steidemann, Taylor K Dunivin, Mike Rizzo, John LaPres.
 2016.
 Mitochondrial-targeted Aryl Hydrocarbon Receptor and the Impact of 2,3,7,8-Tetrachlorodibenzo-ρ-Dioxin on Cellular Respiration and the Mitochondrial Proteome.
 Toxicology and Applied Pharmacology.
 1304:121-32.